 As with all things pet-friendly, removable and washable covers make life easier and cleaner.
-Fabric selection for this seat was easy for once (and “free”).
-I had a large piece of the same velvety grey upholstery fabric used in our custom pet basket bed cushion inserts and easy envelope pillows (the velvet makes these irresistibly comfy) big enough to cover a window seat cushion.
+Fabric selection for this seat was easy for once and soft of free.
+I already had a large piece of the same velvety grey upholstery fabric used in our custom pet basket bed cushion inserts and easy envelope pillows (the velvet makes these irresistibly comfy) that was big enough to cover a window seat cushion.

 I needed a large piece of foam for the cushion body itself.
 The seat isn’t going to be a high-use area (although sunbeam-loving window-watcher Humphrey may have other ideas) so it didn’t need a particularly high-performance foam or resilient insert.
 It’s an easy way to make a foam cushion insert.
 As a lesson learned when shopping for the pets’ beds, I waited for a great sale on a good quality foam mattress instead of buying custom cut-to-measure foam.
 In the absence of special tools, foam cuts very well with just a simple bread knife or an electric kitchen knife, if you have one.

 Measuring and Cutting Foam for a Window Seat